 AUGUSTA (WJBF) — An Augusta woman’s home is falling apart because of foundation problems she says are caused by a creek behind her house.

-Mayho's family has owned the Sandpiper Lane house for 13 years, but now, she can't even live in it.
+She says her family has owned the house for 13 years, but now, they can’t even live in it.

 The house has serious foundation problems, as seen through the various cracks and splits.

 Homeowners who live near Mayho are also having problems because of Crane Creek.

 “I feel for her.
 I don’t have as much pain as she does, but probably half the people on this creek are going through similar problems that she’s going through,” John Clarke said.

 Clarke lives two houses down from Mayho.
 His family has owned their home since 1976.

 “We don’t have the foundation issues.
 Not yet, that I know of.
 Our issues are basically likes hers, the ground is so soft.
 Steadily eroding away.
 I built a privacy fence and now the posts are bent and things are leaning,” he said.